 Always obey the rules of the road.
 Sealed road first and then onto a very rough off-road trail section that is 2 km long.
 Expect to carry road bikes over parts of this section.
 Coming off this there is a steep downhill section on a narrow road.
 Please take care on this section and watch out for traffic and fellow competitors.

 **New in 2017 - Continue along the route R335 until you reach the junction with the N59, turn left and continue to next T-junction turning right into Westport town centre.
 At the bottom of the hill you will take a sharp left down Church street.
 Note there are speed ramps on the final decent.
 You will be asked to slow down and dismount before you proceed won Church Street.

 Stage 7: Final run

-Cycle on to the bike drop by the lake at Westport Quay where you will leave your bike.
-The final run through the grounds of Westport House brings you to the finish line in Westport Leisure Park in Westport town centre.
+Bring your bike on to the green area to final bike drop where you will leave your bike and make the final short run to the finish line in Westport Leisure Park in Westport town centre.